ibm-cloud-docs/vpc/user-access-to-dedicated-hosts-and-groups.md

 - Create two separate resource groups, *Admin resources* and *Users resources*.
 - Create a dedicated host in the *Admin resources* resource group.
-- Create the dedicated host's associated dedicated host group in the *Users resources* resource group.
+- Create the dedicated host that is associated dedicated host group in the *Users resources* resource group.
 - Create an access group to assign the Operator role to the resource group, *Users resources*.
 - Invite your user, *Employee Example*, to the access group so that they can provision instances to the dedicated host group.
 - Restrict *Employee Example* from interacting directly with the dedicated hosts by excluding *Employee Example* from access to the *Admin resources* resource group.